leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/PastVersionExp 01-08 NoRedux/ReadMe.txt

 This is the directory of the >> first versions of Expeditions << before they were reproposed in REDUX version.
 >> It is preferable to load the Redux versions.
-The content is almost identical and the rewards are strictly the same.
+The content is almost identical (these are the same steps but with "very lighter" objectives compared to the "original" expedition) and the rewards are strictly the same.

 Information
 - https://nomanssky.fandom.com/wiki/List_of_Expeditions